 Many of us have an appreciation for an attractive, yet simple, design.
-And since this is the case, I’ve taken a look at what makes minimalistic designs successful and I’d like to share my thoughts here.
+And with this in mind, I’ve looked at what makes minimalistic designs successful, and I’d like to share my thoughts here.
 After I cover what I think makes a successful minimalist website, we’ll go over 25 of my favorite examples of minimalist websites.

 1. Plenty of White Space

 One of the keys to minimalist website design is the effective use of white space and a distinct lack of clutter.
 Of course, white space doesn’t have to be white.
 It simply refers to open space in the design, whatever color that may be.

 Clutter can have several negative impacts on visitors.
 Most significantly, visitors have difficulty focusing on the most critical parts of a page if it’s cluttered.
 White space makes the contents of the page easier to digest.